fbpx

 • Save

-Given the area’s farming heritage, it’s no wonder that New England’s slate of fall activities includes a full slate of fairs across the four states.
+Given the area’s farming heritage, it’s no wonder that New England’s slate of fall activities includes a range of fairs across the four states.
 Of course, the granddaddy of them all is the Eastern States Exposition, more commonly known as the Big E. Each year, beginning in mid-September, the fairgrounds in Agawam, Massachusetts open their doors, saying goodbye to summer with a full slate of fall fun.

 You’ll find livestock on display as well as arts, crafts and the ever-present new mop of the year.
 You can enjoy native edibles from each of the state pavilions as well as state-inspired art and other cultural displays.
 We usually make our way directly to the Maine pavilion, grab a lobster roll and then begin our stroll through the buildings.
 Then it’s off to watch the chicks hatch and to grab an éclair.